Panda diplomacy: Other nations

+At the end of 2025, after a diplomatic crisis between China and Japan over Japan's Prime Minister's words about Chinese militarism and support of Taiwan, it was announced that twin pandas from the Tokyo Ueno Zoo, Xiao Xiao and Lei Lei, would return to China at the end of January 2026, a few weeks earlier than expected.
+The pandas were born at Ueno in 2021.
+Their parents, Shin Shin and Ri Ri, by then considered elderly, had been returned to China in September 2024.
+Japan had had pandas continuously from 1972, the year of normalization with China.

 Practicalities

 Keeping pandas is very expensive.
 Besides the "rent" payable to China, obtaining enough bamboo is very expensive.
 A panda typically consumes only fresh bamboo, eating 40 kg of it every day.
 It was reported in 2011 that Edinburgh Zoo spent $107,000 per year to feed its two pandas.
 This caused the zoo to ask for bamboo donations, as well as for local gardeners to start growing bamboo.
 During the COVID-19 pandemic, the supply of bamboo added to cost considerations.
 Owing to the difficulty of securing a consistent and adequate supply of fresh bamboo, Calgary Zoo returned their pair of pandas ahead of schedule, to join their progeny back in China.
 Due to the high upkeep costs, pandas have been considered a white elephant gift.

 In 2003, China sent Thailand a pair of pandas, Chuang Chuang and Lin Hui, to Chiang Mai Zoo.
 Chuang Chuang was put on a diet in 2007 due to obesity and died in September 2019 as a result of heart failure.
-The public started to blame this incident on China's panda diplomacy, with many arguing that sending the animals overseas and outside their endemic habitat was detrimental to their health, further exacerbating their population decline.